keerthisureka/CodeClause/README.md

   - Click on 'Select PDF'
   - Choose the desired PDF to be splitted from the file chooser dialog box
   - The name of the selected PDF file will appear below the 'Select PDF' button
-  - Type the range of pages to be obtained from the chosen PDF file into a separate pdf
+  - Type the range of pages to be obtained from the chosen PDF file into a separate pdf in the format 'start-end'(Eg: 1-5)
   - Click on 'Split PDF'
   - Now enter the new PDF file name and click on 'Save'
   - A confirmation dialog box will appear on successful creation of PDF with desired range of pages